OpenNetworkingFoundation/TTP_Repository/README.md

 Feel free to browse, learn and contribute.

-Send any comments to the ONF (Open Networking Foundation) Forwarding Abstractions Working Group (forwardingabstractions@lists.opennetworking.org).
+Send any comments to the ONF (Open Networking Foundation) Open Datapath Working Group (opendatapath@lists.opennetworking.org).